Meet the Team

 Ryley Carroll

-Ryley is a first-year student studying Finance at the Smeal College of Business.
+Ryley is a sophomore studying Finance at the Smeal College of Business.
 He started working with the Sokolov-Miller Family Financial and Life Skills Center in January 2024.
 He loves working with students, learning about personal finance, and making connections with people all across campus.
 Outside of work, Ryley is passionate about classic rock, golf, and Penn State athletics.

 Money Question for Ryley: What advice would you give to someone at the beginning of their financial wellness journey?